mist64/ccgmsterm/Testing.md

 You will have to quit VICE manually after the test has finished.

-The test uses the User Port driver at 2400 baud and takes about 5 minutes.
+The tests uses the respective driver at 2400 baud and takes about 5 minutes.
 You can speed it up using warp mode.
-With minimal modifications to the Makefile, you can run the test with other drivers and/or on real hardware.
+UP9600 has to be tested on real hardware.
+Refer to the Makefile on how to run the `xfer.sh` server.

 ## Echo